datagouv/api-tabular/README.md

 ### 🚚 Transport support

-This MCP server implements the Streamable HTTP transport only.
-STDIO is not supported.
-SSE (legacy) is not supported.
+This MCP server uses FastMCP and implements the Streamable HTTP transport only.
+STDIO and SSE are not supported.

 ```
 +------------------+-----------------------+------------------------------------------+